 Urban Warfare: The Cloud City and Theed maps.
 Chokepoints, hiding places, and sniper balconies galore.

-The Marine in Space Battles.
-It caries the weapons of the Assault and Heavy classes, making in much better in direct fire fight than the pilot, his rocket launch can't do as much damage to ship core systems as a pilot's time bombs, and lucking the ability to repair a vehicle while inside it, ultimately means that there's almost no point in using one.
+The Marine in Space battles.
+While it carries the weapons of the Assault and Heavy classes, making him much better in a direct firefight than the Pilot, his rocket launch can't do as much damage to the ship's core systems as a pilot's time bombs, and he lacks the ability to repair a vehicle while inside it, ultimately meaning that there's almost no point in using one.

 Badass Army: The 501st Legion, or "Vader's fist" as it's nicknamed.

 Batman Can Breathe in Space: Averted.
 Going outside in Polis Massa will drain your health, unless you're in a tank or are a droid.
 Walking out of your capital ship in a space battle has the same effect as jumping into one of the numerous bottomless pits, although it is possible through a glitch to land a ship outside the hangar and walk around on the outside edge of the ship without dying of asphyxiation.